ibm-cloud-docs/cloud-databases/k8-tutorial.md

 The [{{site.data.keyword.databases-for}} "Hello World" Kubernetes examples](https://github.com/IBM-Cloud/clouddatabases-helloworld-kubernetes-examples) repository holds sample {{site.data.keyword.cloud}} applications that show you how to connect to a {{site.data.keyword.databases-for}} deployment to an {{site.data.keyword.containerlong_notm}} application written in a various programming languages.

 Each Git branch of the examples repository corresponds to samples in a particular programming language.
-For example, when you click **Branch**,a **Node** branch exists where all examples are written in JavaScript that uses Node.js.
+For example, when you click **Branch**, a **Node** branch exists where all examples are written in JavaScript that uses Node.js.
 The files in each folder correspond to either a database or a message queue.

 ## Trying out the sample applications